 Over time, buildings move with expansion & contraction.
 As this is a natural part of a building’s aging process, a Preventative Maintenance Cycle of checks needs to be put together to ensure that everything is in good working condition or is ‘made good‘ by finding issues during regular checks.

 Risk-Based Maintenance Sydney

 Fifth we have Risk-Based Maintenance.
 Risk-Based Maintenance goes hand in hand with Preventative Maintenance Schedules as this system prioritises those things in your property that carry the most risk to safety or to occupancy or to structural integrity, etc.

 Risk Based Maintenance helps define a systematic approach to Preventative Maintenance & helps control budget as well, tending to the most crucial things first in the cycle & helping you predict where your spending is going to be more concentrated, allowing you to forecast & to financially plan to your budget to manage spend now and in the future.

 Examples of Risk Based Maintenance are servicing fire alarms in a cycle, ensuring basement sump pumps are in working order to avoid flooding of lower basement levels during storm surges & heavy rains & ensuring fire control systems are in working order, etc.

 Specifically for Building Maintenance in our area of trades, examples of Risk-Based Building Maintenance would be:

-- structural walls with failing structural integrity posing significant threat premises & persons
+- structural walls with failing structural integrity posing significant threat persons and premises

 - ceilings in danger of collapsing through water leaks

 - dangerous electrical faults (for example, exposed wires, broken & cracked power points & light switches which need replacing immediately to avoid serious injury or death)

 - faulty appliances which could pose an electrocution threat

 - water leaking into light fittings from the above unit or broken roof tiles if on top floor or if this is a house, the same applies

 - in this instance it is imperative that power is isolated and switched off before any tradesman commences works

 - gutters not being cleaned because water overflows and can potentially penetrate into the roof space and into rooms with the possibility of causing extensive damage